kyma-project/test-infra/docs/prow/migration-guide.md

 ### Pipeline overview

-To have a better understanding of the role your Prow job plays in the general Prow pipeline, see this flow description:
+To have a better understanding of the role your ProwJob plays in the general Prow pipeline, see this flow description:

 1. Create a PR that modifies your component.
-2. GitHub sends an Event to Prow.
+2. GitHub sends an event to Prow.
-3. The `trigger` plugin creates a Prow job which appears on the `https://status.build.kyma-project.io` page.
+3. The `trigger` plugin creates a ProwJob which appears on the `https://status.build.kyma-project.io` page.
 4. A Pod is created according to **spec** defined in the presubmit job.
 Additionally, the decorator clones your repository and mounts it under `/home/prow/go/src/{path_alias}`.
 5. The `build.sh` script is executed.
 It injects the required environment variables and points to the directory passed as an argument.
 It also executes **make-ci**, **make-master**, or **make-release**, depending on the value of the **BUILD_TYPE** variable.

-For further reference, read a more technical insight into a Kubernetes Prow job flow described in the [**Life of a Prow job**](https://github.com/kubernetes/test-infra/blob/master/prow/life_of_a_prow_job.md) document.
+For further reference, read a more technical insight into a Kubernetes ProwJob flow described in the [**Life of a Prow job**](https://github.com/kubernetes/test-infra/blob/master/prow/life_of_a_prow_job.md) document.